 With lesser quality coverage plans the cost of reducing the excess can be prohibitive which unfairly exposes longer term renters.

-There are three categories of damage and/or loss for which the renter must take full financial responsibility.
+A. There are three categories of damage and/or loss for which the renter must take full financial responsibility.
 Excess Reduction; does not cover these events and neither does the standard excess.
 For attentive, careful drivers using the Budget vehicle sensibly and legally these events are most unlikely to occur.

 1. Overhead damage